- ⬇ Free Download

 Not all project plans are the same.
 The right format depends on your project’s complexity, industry, and management approach.

 The traditional approach where phases follow a strict sequence: requirements → design → build → test → deploy.
-Each phase must be completed before the next begins.
-Best for projects with well-defined requirements that are unlikely to change — such as construction, manufacturing, or compliance-driven work.
+Best for projects with well-defined requirements — construction, manufacturing, or compliance-driven work.
+This template follows the waterfall model.
+Pair it with our Project Schedule Template.

 Project Plan vs Other Project Documents

-Recommended project management workflow
+Recommended PM workflow

 Excel Tips for Better Project Plans